ga-curriculum/flexbox/build-landing-page-hero/README.md

 - Turn the `headers` `div` into a flexbox and have it lay out its children in a column.
 Make it so that the font size of the h1 and h2 elements matches the font size from [our reference site](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/intro-to-flexbox-reference-deployed/).
 Make sure the text is vertically centered as well.
 Make sure there is no margin at the top of the `h1` element and that there is no margin on the bottom of the `h2` element, or else the `headers` element will be too large.
 - Give the input a size matching the size of the input element from [our reference site](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/intro-to-flexbox-reference-deployed/), along with an appropriate amount of padding and border radius.
 Remove the border from the element as well.

-Here’s the resulting CSS that we added!
+Here's the resulting CSS that we added!

 <details>
   <summary>Solution</summary>